-Perhaps it’s a throwback to the Cleaver household of 1959, but setting regular meals times for the entire family (e.g., 7 a.m. breakfast) will not only help your kids become more aware of time, but it helps ensure time spent together as a family.
+Perhaps it’s a throwback to the Cleaver household of 1959, but setting regular meal times for the entire family (e.g., 7 a.m. breakfast) will not only help your kids become more aware of time, but it helps ensure time spent together as a family.

 Establish rules for electronics (goodnight, iPad!).

 We all know that it’s not good to be glued to screens 24/7.
-Many parents establish the “what, when, and how much” as it relates to screen time, but it’s also a great idea to set concrete “bedtime” for technology, when all screens are turned off for the night.
+Many parents establish the “what, when, and how much” as it relates to screen time, but it’s also a great idea to set a concrete “bedtime” for technology, when all screens are turned off for the night.
 Yes, parents, too.

 Designate a study zone.